-Each of the Named Executive Officers received the General RONA Bonuses and Converted RONA Bonuses included in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table for Fiscal Year 2021.
-In arriving at these amounts, the Committee compared the original award opportunities for executive officers receiving General RONA Bonuses under the Performance Bonus Plan (including each of the Named Executive Officers except Mr. Leombruno) with the final payout amounts of annual cash incentive compensation for the other executive officers, and evaluated the individual performance and contributions to the success of our business of the executive officers receiving General RONA Bonuses under the Performance Bonus Plan.
-Based on that comparison and evaluation, the Committee determined that it would be appropriate to exercise downward discretion and reduce the final General RONA Bonus payout amounts for General RONA Bonuses awarded to the Named Executive Officers under the Performance Bonus Plan.
-Based on that comparison and evaluation, the (except in Mr. Leonti's case, the Committee determined to reduce his payout amount by approximately 16.9% in recognition of his significant contributions to the success of the Company's growth initiatives under The Win Strategy in fiscal year 2021).
+Each of the Named Executive Officers received the General RONA Bonuses and Converted RONA Bonuses included in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table for Fiscal Year 2022.
+In arriving at these amounts, the Committee compared the original award opportunities for executive officers receiving General RONA Bonuses under the Performance Bonus Plan (including each of the Named Executive Officers) with the final payout amounts of annual cash incentive compensation for the other executive officers, and evaluated the individual performance and contributions to the success of our business of the executive officers receiving General RONA Bonuses under the Performance Bonus Plan.
+Based on that comparison and evaluation, the Committee determined that it would be appropriate to exercise downward discretion and reduce the final General RONA Bonuses awarded to the Named Executive Officers under the Performance Bonus Plan by approximately 47.5%.
 The amounts reported in the General RONA Bonuses table above represent the final amounts paid to the Named Executive Officers following those exercises of discretion.